francescobianco/francescobianco/README.md

 ### A little more about me

-This is a curated list of the things that have influenced or fascinated me and my profession
+This is a carefully curated list of items that have had a significant impact on me and my professional journey.
+These are things that have fascinated me, inspired me, and shaped my thinking in meaningful ways.

 <div><kbd><a href="#matrix"><img
 src="pics/blank.png" width="0.3%" /><img